Digital media use and mental health: Screen time and mental health

-Certain types of problematic internet use have been linked to psychiatric and behavioral issues such as depression, anxiety, hostility, aggression, and attention deficit hyperactivity disorder (ADHD).
+Certain types of problematic internet use have been linked to psychiatric and behavioural issues such as depression, anxiety, hostility, aggression, and attention deficit hyperactivity disorder (ADHD).
 However, studies have not established clear causal relationships—for instance, it remains unclear whether individuals with depression overuse the internet because of their condition, or if excessive internet use contributes to developing depression.
 Research also suggests that social media's effects can be both positive and negative, depending on individual circumstances.
 While digital media overuse has been associated with depressive symptoms, it may also be used in some cases to improve mood.
 A large prospective study found a positive correlation between ADHD symptoms and digital media use.

 Although the ADHD symptom of hyperfocus may lead some individuals to spend excessive time on video games, social media, or online chatting, the link between hyperfocus and problematic social media use is relatively weak.
 A 2018 review found associations between the self-reported mental health symptoms by users of the Chinese social media platform WeChat and excessive platform use.
 However, the motivations and usage patterns of WeChat users affected overall psychological health, rather than the amount of time spent using the platform.
 During the COVID-19 pandemic specifically, a meta-analysis reported that although gaming time increased modestly, greater time spent gaming was not linked to differences in well-being across studies.

 The evidence, although of mainly low to moderate quality, shows a correlation between heavy screen time and a variety of physical and mental health problems.
+Social media is found to be one of the main factors of procrastination, especially for students.
+Although media provides entertainment it can also be a distraction leading to these declines in academic success.
+Research from stop Procrastinating finds social media and other forms of media, to be the leading cause of procrastination trends.
 However, moderate use of digital media has been linked to positive outcomes, including improved social integration, mental health, and overall well-being for young people.
 In fact, certain digital platforms, when used in moderation, have even been associated with enhanced mental health.

 In a 2022 review, it was discovered that when it comes to adolescents' well-being that perhaps there is too much focus on locating a negative correlation between digital technologies and adolescents' well-being, If a negative correlation between the two are located the impact would potentially be minimal to the point where it would have little to no impact on adolescent well-being or quality of life.

 Social media applications in which users can easily access social feeds, be notified of new content, and connect with others in real time.